damoba/my-movies/README.md

 A website for movie information and collection.

 # Demo the App
-- Follow the following link to try out the app: https://davmoba4-my-movies.vercel.app/
+- Follow this link to try out the app: https://davmoba4-my-movies.vercel.app/

 # How to Run Locally
 - Install Node.js